Jeiwan/jeiwan.github.io/content/posts/programming-defi-uniswapv2-2.md

 Let's begin!

+> You can find full source code of this part here: [source code, part 2](https://github.com/Jeiwan/zuniswapv2/tree/part_2).

 ## Tokens swapping

 At this point, we have everything we need to perform actual tokens exchanging.
 Let's think how we will implement it.